BEST 5-DAY ITINERARY FOR SPAIN

 Also, Costa Blanca usually has mild weather in the winter as well.
 It probably will not be hot, and sunbathing is perhaps not really the best activity.
 However, in the winter months, you can stroll the beautiful beaches of Costa Blanca while it is perfect for sunbathing in the summer months.

 THINGS TO DO IN COSTA BLANCA

 - ALICANTE – Visit Santa Barbara Castle, a castle located on Mount Benacantil built in the 9th century.
 Stroll the Esplanade of Spain.
 It is made up of 6,600,000 tricolor marble tiles and is probably the most beautiful promenade in Spain.
 Walk the beach of Alicante and visit the port.
 Check out my Alicante post for more tips.

-- VALENCIA – Visit Ciudad de las Artes y las Ciencias (City of Arts and Sciences), a part of a massive complex with various bright and futuristic buildings in the City of Arts and Sciences.
-The Plaza de la Virgen is on one side, and the Plaza de la Reine is on the other.
+- VALENCIA – Visit Ciudad de las Artes y las Ciencias (City of Arts and Sciences), a part of a massive complex with various bright and futuristic buildings.
+In the city center, you have the Plaza de la Virgen is on one side, and the Plaza de la Reina is on the other.
 Both are lovely and lively plazas that you should visit.
-See the street art – especially in El Carmen Street.
+See the street art – especially in the El Carmen neighborhood.
 Check out my Valencia post for more tips.